Bruin-Dev/Intelygenz/docs/manual_configurations/INIT_AUTOMATION_PROJECT.md

 The Automation Engine project at this moment is deployed in AWS infrastructure with all [FEDRAMP](https://www.fedramp.gov/) requirements meet, this is the reason why we select the CI/CD tool of AWS to manage the application life cycle; to take advantage of the
 OKTA and AWS SSO access, permission and logs of every action in the Automation APP.
-To init the project and be able to start using these CI/CD tool we need to follow a manual steps.
+To init the project and be able to start using these CI/CD tool we need to follow some manual steps/configurations.

 ## Considerations